NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Adding new users

-To add a user, you must enter their:
+When you add a user, you must enter their:

-* First name
+* first name
-* Last name
+* last name
 * NHS-approved email address.
-For a list of approved domains, see the [Care Identity email allow list](https://digital.nhs.uk/services/care-identity-service/applications-and-services/apply-for-care-id/care-identity-email-domain-allow-list)
+For a list of approved email addresses, see the [Care Identity email allow list](https://digital.nhs.uk/services/care-identity-service/applications-and-services/apply-for-care-id/care-identity-email-domain-allow-list)
-* Clinician status

-## Selecting clinician status

-Select 'yes' if users are registered clinicians.
-For example, a doctor or nurse registered with a professional body like the General Medical Council or Nursing and Midwifery Council.

-As a result, they can be selected as assessing and consenting clinicians when recording vaccinations.

-## Selecting permission levels
+You then need to seelct:

+* if the user is a vaccinator (someone who gives vaccines)
+* the permission level you want to give the user

+### Permission levels

 Choose and select a permission level for new users: